muratk3n/thirdwave/en/README.md

 seven times the input to generate a given level of economic output as the United States and is surrounded by nineteen countries, most of which are hostile toward China, politically unstable, or both"

 ---

+"US warns China it will enforce sanctions on Iran oil shipments"

+---